-This technique requires the driver to count out loud 15 or more numbers in reverse order, such at 56 to 27.
-This divides attention because the driver must continuously concentrate to count backwards while trying to remember where to stop.
+This technique requires the driver to count out loud 15 or more numbers in reverse order, such as 56 to 27.
+This divides attention because the driver must continuously concentrate to count backward while trying to remember where to stop.
 You must perform this technique without error and the office will also pay attention to the pace at which you count down and your speech pattern.

 Finger to Nose

 When administering the Finger Count technique, the driver is asked to hold one palm out and touch the tip of each finger to the tip of the thumb.
-They are to do so while counting 1, 2, 3, 4 for one sequence, then to count 4, 3, 2 ,1 for the next sequence.
+They are to do so while counting 1, 2, 3, and 4 for one sequence, then to count 4, 3, 2, and 1 for the next sequence.
 You will start with your index finger being 1 and end with your pinky being 4, then start again with 4 (pinky) and go down to 1 (Index).
-During this test, they pay attention to your counting up and down correctly as well as touching fingertip to thumb tip each time.
+During this test, they pay attention to your counting up and down correctly as well as touching a fingertip to your thumb tip each time.

 What Can Affect Sobriety Tests

 Even under optimal conditions, sobriety tests are not 100% accurate.
 If you perform a sobriety test and no clues are seen, the police will not take that as a sign of sobriety.
 In that situation, they are trained to testify that the person completed the test as instructed.
 But anything other than perfection will be taken as a sign of impairment.
 So what can have a natural and normal effect on your ability to be perfect?
 A few issues include:

 - Medical conditions